AndrewDiles/deezbotbois/README.md

 ### Solution: Set navlink's tabindex="-1"

 # Potential Improvements
+- Drill up from Instruction Components to remove passing of props they don't need
 - Clean up / refactor Ai deletion Component as it contains code duplication
 - Add a duplicate Bot in the Assembly
 - Disable ability to Save Bots in Assembly after creating a new bot